 So when we look at the $10k reference 16613, which is from the serial year 2006-2007, we automatically know it is a newer generation model.
-The now-famous stainless and gold two-tone Submariner was only first released in 1984, so the modern 16613 presented here doesn’t have any real generational provenance that would add to its value.
+The now-famous stainless and gold two-tone Submariner was only first released in 1984, and the follow-up to the inaugural two-tone model, the ref.
+16613 like the one presented here doesn’t have any real generational provenance that would add to its value.

 Although, compared to older Submariner 16613 watches, this one being manufactured closer to the end of the reference’s production does hold a bit more value.
 Since the reference 16613 has yet to reach vintage status (where an older age might drive up the price), newer versions like this one here, are actually more valuable.

-Then there’s the reference 6538 Submariner, which is worth a minimum of $100k (although some examples of this reference have been known to sell for significantly more).
+Then there’s the reference 6538 Submariner, which is worth an absolute minimum of $100k (although one example of this reference sold for more than a million dollars).
 Upon first glance, some of the differences are immediately apparent, as the ref.
 6538 is smaller in size and does not feature crown guards on either side of its oversized winding crown.